Macgregor's Farm

 Dementia is an insidious disease and the stress levels involved in caring for someone 24/7 365 days a year was brought home to members of the group in the early years when our first President, a man of 62 who had been caring for his beloved wife for more than ten years, suffered a fatal heart attack at their daughter’s wedding.
 He had been unable to get any help on a regular basis which would have allowed him some time off from the emotional, physical and psychological stresses of his caring role.

-Yet another doubled the cost of her two-week overseas trip because the promised respite was withdrawn at the last minute and she had to arrange for 24-hour home care.
+Yet another doubled the cost of her two-week overseas trip because the promised respite was withdrawn at the last minute, & she had to arrange for 24-hour home care.

-A carer’s patience is challenged to the limit, their emotions are constantly suppressed, and lack of sleep creates a mental as well as physical situation often leading to depression, and in some cases suicide.
-The carer no longer has a life of their own but must be constantly aware of what their loved one is doing which may endanger both themselves and those around them.
+A carer’s patience is challenged to the limit, their emotions are constantly suppressed, lack of sleep creates a mental as well as physical situation often leading to depression, & in some cases suicide.
+The carer no longer has a life of their own but must be constantly aware of what their loved one is doing which may endanger both themselves & those around them.

 Understanding the need for respite, the group decided to start fund-raising to acquire its own respite accommodation.
-Accommodation that would not only allow for daycare, but ultimately for two to three weeks ‘holiday’ in a non-clinical venue where loved ones would be looked after by friendly, caring, well-qualified staff, allowing their carer some R&R, and as in battle conditions, a chance to recover and gain the mental and physical strength to carry on.
+Accommodation that would not only allow for daycare, but ultimately for two to three weeks ‘holiday’ in a non-clinical venue where loved ones would be looked after by friendly, caring, well-qualified staff, allowing their carer some R&R, as in battle conditions, a chance to recover & gain the mental & physical strength to carry on.

-With the ageing population and the potential for a huge increase in numbers with dementia, WLCG believes there will be a constant need for early respite.
-The need for an alternative to aged care is not only desirable, it is essential.
-Those in the early stages of the disease are often unable to accept that there is anything wrong with them; they often consider that it is the carer who is at fault and many therefore refuse to go to an aged care facility to give their carer a break.
+With the ageing population & the potential for a huge increase in numbers with dementia, WLCG believes there will be a constant need for early respite.
+The need for an alternative to aged care is not only desirable, but also essential.
+Those in the early stages of the disease are often unable to accept that there is anything wrong with them; they often consider that it is the carer who is at fault & many therefore refuse to go to an aged care facility to give their carer a break.

-Without such a break, there is a strong chance that instead of one aged care bed, two will ultimately be required, with carers breaking down under the emotional and physical stress and in some cases from physical abuse, which can come from people who were previously kind and gentle individuals.
-This also means that in each case not one but two productive people are removed from our society.
+Without such a break, there is a strong chance that instead of one aged care bed, two will ultimately be required, with carers breaking down under the emotional & physical stress.
+In some cases, from physical abuse, which can come from people who were previously kind * gentle individuals.
+This also means that in each case not one, but two productive people are removed from our society.

 Since 2014 the group has been working tirelessly to raise funds through raffles, market stalls, sausage sizzles, small grants and catering.